 As long as the personal representatives are authorized by the will or applicable law to make donations of the assets of the estate, they may elect to donate a conservation easement on that property before the filing of the estate tax return.
 There are federal and, possibly, state tax benefits for electing to do so that are discussed below.

-Estate Tax Exclusion
+Federal Estate Tax Exclusion

-If property included in an estate is restricted by a conservation easement that qualifies as a charitable contribution under Code §170(h), up to 40% of the value of the eased property may be excluded from the value of the estate for purposes of estate tax.
-This exclusion, subject to certain qualifying factors set forth in Code §2031(c), applies whether the conservation easement was granted during the deceased owner’s lifetime or after death.
+If property included in an estate is restricted by a conservation easement that qualifies as a charitable contribution under §170(h), up to 40% of the value of the eased property may be excluded from the value of the estate for purposes of estate tax.
+This exclusion, subject to certain qualifying factors set forth in §2031(c) of the Code, applies whether the conservation easement was granted during the deceased owner’s lifetime or after death.
 The exact percent reduction depends on the extent to which the conservation easement reduces the value of the property.
 The maximum available exclusion from estate tax is $500,000.
 The personal representatives administering the estate must weigh the benefit of the partial exclusion under Code §2031(c) against the detriment that the excluded property will not get the advantage of a stepped-up basis for tax purposes.
 In other words, when the property is eventually sold, the then-owner will pay tax based upon the gain realized over the deceased owner’s investment in the property—not fair value as of the date of death.

 State Inheritance Tax Benefit